At the creation, God did not just say that He created the sea creatures, those that fly in the air and the land animals.

 Rule over the fish of the sea and the birds of the air and over every living creature that moves on the ground.’ “

-Notice God created a fully grown man.
+God created a fully grown man (and the other animals and plants).

 If you had looked at Adam and Eve at the point they were created, you would have said they were, say, 22 years old.